Drayage Freight Service

 Drayage services are provided by “power-only” carriers – ie the drayage carrier supplies the tractor but not the trailer - so the carrier moves the rail or sea containers provided/owned by others (rail line, container line, others) the short distances usually for intermodal moves, ie:

-a) Import containers: From the ocean port container yard and nearest railhead for further transport via rail to interior destination, then from Interior Railhead Destination to the Customer Dock
+- Import containers: From the ocean port container yard and nearest railhead for further transport via rail to the interior destination, then from the Interior Railhead Destination to the Customer Dock

-e) Export Containers: from Exporter’s dock to nearest Ocean Port or Export Container from Exporter’s dock to the railroad – railroad moves to a railhead near Port then Drayage company also moves the container from Railhead to the Port of Export
+- Export Containers: from the Exporter’s dock to the nearest Ocean Port or Export Container from the Exporter’s dock to the railroad – the railroad moves to a railhead near the Port then the Drayage company also moves the container from Railhead to the Port of Export.

 Drayage service is a specialized type of trucking service that involves the short-distance transport of goods, typically over distances of less than 250 miles.
 Drayage services are often used to move goods from one mode of transportation to another, such as from a ship to a train or from a truck to a warehouse.
 Drayage services can also be used to move goods between two points within the same mode of transportation, such as between two trucks or between two trains.

 Drayage service is typically provided by trucking companies that specialize in short-haul transport.
 These companies usually have a fleet of smaller trucks that are specifically designed for making short trips.
 This allows them to make more efficient use of their resources and provides their customers with a more reliable and cost-effective expedited drayage service.